Sweet, Heart

 When she notices a familiar face in a conversation already in motion, she takes the opportunity to join, searching for something to do with her hands, unsure what to say.
 But the encounter leaves her unexpectedly exposed, and for a moment she feels the urge to disappear.

-Steadying herself and moving on, she is still unaware how this moment has deepened her feeling of falling short, and how it will shape the next time she reaches out.
+Steadying herself and moving on, she is still unaware how this moment has deepened her feeling of falling short, and how it will shape her future attempts to connect.

 DIRECTOR’S NOTES